automated call routing

 4. Priority Routing: VIP Treatment for Your Most Important Customers

-1. Configure Your Phone Numbers in GoHighLevel
+1. Set Up Your Phone Numbers in GoHighLevel

 2. Design Your Interactive Voice Response (IVR) Menu

-• "Thank you for calling [Your Business Name]."
+• "Thanks for calling [Your Business Name]."

 • "For new appointments or sales, press 1."

-• "For existing patient inquiries, press 2."
+• "For existing patient questions, press 2."

 • "For billing questions, press 3."

-• "To speak with a team member, press 4."
+• "To talk to a team member, press 4."

-3. Implement Routing Logic with GoHighLevel Workflows
+3. Set Up Routing Logic with GoHighLevel Workflows

 Testing and Optimizing Your Automated Call Routing Performance: Don't Set It and Forget It